-APPENDIX 9

-Reports and Studies on the December 2015 floods that were published during 2016

-The Inquiry Panel have seen copies of the flowing studies and report (including the recommendations therein).
+APPENDIX 9 Reports and Studies on the December 2015 floods that were published during 2016 The Inquiry Panel have seen copies of the flowing studies and report (including the recommendations therein).
 The following reports and studies relate to the national impact of the events but many dealt with matters that were relevant to the review of the flooding in York in 2015.
 Organisations, agencies and in particular flood victims (especially business owners) who gave evidence to the Panel shared some of the concerns that were highlighted in the national reports.
 Whilst only some of the recommendations in these reports have specific relevant to the issues facing York, many touched on the government's response and responsibilities to Flood Risk management nationally.
-As such, the report of the Panel considered those recommendations that had a relevance to the City of York and where appropriate we have incorporated these recommendations from these reports that were relevant to our findings.
+As such, the report of the Panel considered those recommendations that had a relevance to the City of York and where appropriate we have incorporated these recommendations into the main body of the report.
+We also reproduce below selected strategic recommendations from these reports that were relevant to our findings.